 Adrienne Dellinger, Executive Director

 Adrienne received her BFA from East Carolina University.
-She is a utilitarian potter and is an exhibiting member of the American Craft Council and Piedmont Craftsmen.
+She is a utilitarian potter and is a former exhibiting member of the American Craft Council and Piedmont Craftsmen.
 She has been accepted in national shows and is represented in fine craft galleries all over the East Coast.
 She lives in Charlotte with her husband, fellow potter Greg Scott and their two children.

 Kimberly Tyrell, Studio Manager